-After the petition has been filed with the court, an automatic stay is placed into effect.
-After the automatic stay is in effect, creditors are no longer allowed to pursue collections on old or new debts.
+After the debtor or creditor files the petition with the court, the court places an automatic stay into effect.
+After the automatic stay is in effect, the courts do not allow creditors to pursue collections on old or new debts.

 The major goal for filing for Chapter 11 is not liquidation, but profit.
 In order to achieve this goal, the business must undergo a reorganization process.
 A plan must be in place that will place creditors in different categories based on how their claims will be handled.

-If the reorganization plan that is introduced to the court shows that the business owner has created a reasonable plan that is in compliance with the court, the bankruptcy court will generally approve it.
-After the plan has been confirmed, previous debts (those not in the plan) are discharged.
-The debtor is then required to pay back creditors in accordance to the reorganization plan.
+If the business owner submits a reasonable and compliant reorganization plan, the bankruptcy court will generally approve it.
+After the court confirms the plan, previous debts (those not in the plan) are discharged.
+The courts then require the debtor to pay back creditors in accordance to the reorganization plan.

 The Chapter 11 process is available for businesses and some consumers who meet certain criteria.
 A bankruptcy lawyer can assist you with the filing process and increase the chapter 11 success rate.